 Left to Right: Stacey Shand Goon, Sarah Fredrickson, Allie Graszi, Moira (Mo) Bellamy.

-Stacey graduated from Northern Arizona University in Flagstaff, AZ before joining the ranks at Out of Africa Wildlife Park.
+Stacey graduated from Northern Arizona University in Flagstaff, AZ, before joining the ranks at Out of Africa Wildlife Park.
 She received her degrees in biology with an emphasis in animal behavior and psychology.
-After graduating from NAU, Stacey interned in Hawaii at Dolphin Quest for 5 months.
+After graduating from NAU, Stacey interned in Hawaii at Dolphin Quest for five months.
 During that time in Hawaii, she experienced a volcanic eruption, a tsunami, and the birth of a baby dolphin.
 How many people can say that?

-Stacey also worked at Bearizona Wildlife Park in Williams, AZ, where she was able to work with several species including bears, lynx, bobcats, fox, skunks, ringtail cats, and more.
+Stacey also worked at Bearizona Wildlife Park in Williams, AZ, where she was able to work with several species, including bears, lynx, bobcats, fox, skunks, ringtail cats, and more.
 Stacey has always loved animals of all different shapes and sizes.
 She loves working with the variety of species at the Out of Africa Wildlife Park.

 Sarah is the assistant manager of the Small Mammals Department.
 She started at Out of Africa as an intern while still attending college.
-Shortly after graduating, she came onboard as a full-time keeper at the Park.
+Shortly after graduating, she came on board as a full-time keeper at the Park.
 Her passion for animals started long before Out of Africa.
 Sarah also interned at the Philadelphia Zoo in Pennsylvania and volunteered at Cedar Run Wildlife Refuge in New Jersey.
 Originally from New Jersey, Sarah studied Wildlife Conservation at Juniata College in Huntingdon, PA.
 Small carnivores are her favorite – especially otters – but rodents are a close second!